smlhelp/book/docs/concepts/control-flow/cps.md

 An important corollary of this definition is that a CPS function _cannot case on a recursive call to itself_.
 So, for instance, making a recursive call to a CPS function to see if it succeeds, then taking some action based on that premise is illegal.
 You may not fully understand what that means at the present, but we will explore this idea more in the future.

 A somewhat interesting note is that every direct-style (which is how we will term the kinds of functions that we have written until now) function admits a continuation passing style implementation.
 This means that continuation passing style is nothing arcane, but it is merely a _different way of viewing computation_.
 Functions written in continuation passing style can have significant performance benefits when compared to their direct style counterparts, so there are reasons to use continuation passing style other than just for the sake of it.

-### Footnotes

-<a id="footnote3"> [3]: Otherwise, you should be quite concerned about the competency of the author, and you would probably be better off reading a different help site.</a>

 ## Continuation Passing Style: A Case Study v2.0